stellaexp/full-stack-frameworks-project/README.md

 * An account profile, so a user can review past orders.

-Although not technically a feature, I would like to change the $ to a £ as this does not flow consistently across the site.
+Although technically not a feature, I would like to change the $ to a £ as this does not flow consistently across the site.

 ###  Bugs

-I'm using the external JavaScript grid layout library [Masonry JS](https://masonry.desandro.com/).
-A bug I encountered was every time I loaded the page the images would overlap each other.
+I used the external JavaScript grid layout library [Masonry JS](https://masonry.desandro.com/).
+A bug I encountered was every time I loaded the page, the images would overlap each other - but if I sorted them into 'category', for example, they would have enough spacing.
-If I sorted them into 'category', for example, they would have enough spacing.
 I managed to find a solution to this on Stack Overflow, which can be seen [here](https://stackoverflow.com/questions/18849296/masonry-js-overlapping-items).
-However, this solution has compromised the page loading time and now it takes longer for all the images in the gallery to show up.
+However, this solution has compromised the page loading time and now it takes longer for all the images in the gallery to show.

 ## Technologies Used